metablaster/WindowsFirewallRuleset/Readme/Remote.md

 If using SSL on localhost, it would go trough network stack and for this you need authentication, which means specifying host name, user name and password.

+#### Access is denied

+> [localhost] Connecting to remote server localhost failed with the following error message : Access is denied.

+Check following 3 things:

+1. Ensure PS session configuration which is being used is enabled

+    ```powershell
+    Get-PSSessionConfiguration -Name "NameOfTheSession" | Enable-PSSessionConfiguration
+    ```

+2. Ensure access mode of the session PS configuration is set to `Remote`

+    ```powershell
+    Set-PSSessionConfiguration  -Name "NameOfTheSession" -AccessMode Remote
+    ```

+3. Ensure `LocalAccountTokenFilterPolicy` is enabled (set to 1)

+    ```powershell
+    Set-ItemProperty -Name LocalAccountTokenFilterPolicy -Value 1 `
+        -Path HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System
+    ```

 ### Troubleshooting CIM